deadbelly/breathEZ/README.md

 # BreathEZ
 BreathEZ is an app that informs users of air quality where they live, and in other cities across the US.
-It's Progressive Web Application designed for mobile use and is currently deployed [here](https://breath-ez.vercel.app/).
-The desktop version is fully functional but we highly recommend viewing the app on mobile.
-We should note however that there is a [known issue](https://github.com/deadbelly/breathEZ/issues/65) with BreathEZ on iOS.
-This issue is not present on android.
+It's a Progressive Web Application designed for mobile use and is currently deployed [here](https://breath-ez.vercel.app/).

 ## Installation
 To install this app: